bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/just_the_commands.md

 ```
 Now we will have a file named LDAPS_PRIVATEKEY.pfx that contains the cert and privatekey for our active directory domain controllers to use.

+##### Move import cert on rest of domain controllers
+This code block will remotely import the cert of the rest of your domain controllers and activate ldaps
+Edit the path to share the files needed.
 __ADDC__
 ```powershell
 $AllDCs = Get-ADDomainController -Filter * -Server nsuok.edu | Select-Object Hostname